 - Vision— you build a competitive advantage when you can see what’s happening and proactively respond to change.
 Steve Jobs faced this when he pushed the Mac over the already successful Apple II.
 In hindsight, the change seems obvious, but it’s hard to tear resources away from your flagship brand to develop something that’s disruptive and makes your existing brands obsolete.

 How to build competitive advantage?

-You can ONLY build competitive advantage when you KNOW what competitors are doing.
-Doing the same thing, just a little better doesn’t build competitive advantage that’s sustainable.
-And, it’s difficult to maintain competitive advantage is you don’t know how close competitors are to catching up.
+You can ONLY build a competitive advantage when you KNOW what competitors are doing.
+Doing the same thing, just a little better doesn’t build a competitive advantage that’s sustainable.
+And, it’s difficult to maintain a competitive advantage if you don’t know how close competitors are to catching up.